 At the Perlmutter Cancer Center, hematologist–oncologists, radiation oncologists, nurses, and wellness experts—who specialize in integrative therapies, such as acupuncture—provide you with support during treatment and recovery.

 NYU Langone specialists offer support groups and one-on-one counseling sessions with a psycho-oncologist, a healthcare provider who addresses the psychological needs of people with cancer.
 These experts are available to help you manage issues such as depression, which can occur during and after cancer treatment.
 Social workers are also available to help you address any financial issues that may arise during treatment.

 Treatment for Hodgkin lymphoma can cause infertility in men and women.
-Specialists at NYU Langone’s Fertility Center can explain your options for banking sperm or freezing eggs prior to treatment.
+Specialists at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York can explain your options for banking sperm or freezing eggs prior to treatment.
 Because these procedures can take up to three weeks to complete, your oncologist determines if chemotherapy can be delayed based on how advanced the cancer is.

 People who experience side effects of chemotherapy medications or radiation therapy—including fatigue, weakness, and numbness in the fingers and toes—have access to our rehabilitation experts at Rusk Rehabilitation.